fergmack/my_cv/README.md

 +447754 218 089

-I am a Data Analyst with 8+ years experience, currently contracting at Facebook/Meta in Enterprise Learning Operations since November 2020.
-In addition to having data engineering experience, I have previously contracted as a Data Analyst at Google for two years.
+I am a Data Analyst with 8+ years experience, currently contracting at Facebook/Meta in Enterprise Learning Operations.
+I have previously contracted as a Data Analyst at Google for two years, in addition to having data engineering experience.

 ## Technical Skills: